s14321k/Interview-Qusions-markdowns/SpringBoot.md

    - @RestController -
    - @Service -
    - @Repository -
-    - @Query - To write custom quries
+    - @Query - To write custom quries.
     - @Modifing
     - @EntityGraph - ![img.png](images/AnnotationEntityGraph.png)
     - Projection - Creating interface to write particular queries in custom we can use projection.